Cute Creative Practical Gift Idea DIY microwave popcorn bag (tutorial)

 No oil is necessary to cook your popcorn kernels in the microwave so this is a great gift for dieters as well!
 This is a much healthier, budget and eco-friendly option for the popcorn lover!

-- 100% cotton quilting fabric.
-It can be any print.
+- 100% cotton quilting fabric – It can be any print or solid.
 One half yard will make one.

-- A cutting mat and plastic line ruler to go across it to make straight cuts.
+- Quilting ruler – to go across your mat to make straight cuts

-- Cotton thread in any color, you won't see it on the outside of the finished product
+- Cotton thread – in any color, you won't see it on the outside of the finished product.
+Just be sure it is cotton and NOT polyester.
+Polyester can burn in a microwave.

 - See other sewing and craft products I recommend